berkes/drupalyuibasetheme/README.txt

   There are 3 main layouts, please see the documentation in layout.css.

   To change the layout select the ID selector that matches your preferred layout and change the <body id="...."> in page.tpl.php

   By default this is <body id="genesis_1a">.

   OVERRIDING THE LAYOUT

   Online docs: http://drupal.org/node/439670

   If you want to change the sidebar widths or otherwise modify the layout, simply copy the relevant layout CSS to your page.css file in your subtheme and modify it there.

+  Do look at genesis/genesis/css/layout-overrides for 3 example layout overrides and full instructions.

   GPANELS: What are Gpanels?

   Gpanels are drop in snippets that emulate the layout of normal mini-panels.
   See the docs http://drupal.org/node/460800 for instructions and screenshots.

   You can also see the README file in genesis/genesis/gpanels for full instructions.

   SUBTHEME PREPROCESS FUNCTIONS

   If you need to use a preprocess funtion open the template.php file in your new subtheme (one is included by default) and rename the function using your theme name e.g. mytheme_preprocess_page.
 This follows the standard Drupal convention of themeName_preprocess_hook.